Quickstart

 dotnet add package Kuestenlogik.Bowire

 Every first-party protocol (gRPC, REST, GraphQL, SignalR, WebSocket, SSE, MQTT, Socket.IO, OData, MCP) is its own package — same versioning, same release cadence.
-Sibling plugins (Storm, Kafka, DIS, UDP) follow the same pattern from their separate repositories.
+Sibling plugins from separate repositories (Surgewave, Kafka, DIS, UDP) are in the same picker; tick them and they appear as dotnet add package lines too.
+The plugin host loads each package into its own AssemblyLoadContext, so transitive-dependency conflicts between plugins can't reach your app.

 Wire it into Program.cs